briochemc/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 One way we could make it nicer to use is by making `PullbackMemory` a callable object.
 Conceptually, for a particular evaluation of an operation, the `PullbackMemory` is fixed.
 It is fully determined by the end of the primal pass.
-The during the gradient (reverse) pass the `PullbackMemory` is used to successively compute the `ȳ`  argument.
+Then during the gradient (reverse) pass the `PullbackMemory` is used to successively compute the `ȳ`  argument.
 So it makes sense to make `PullbackMemory` a callable object that acts on the sensitivity.
 We can do that via call overloading:
 ```julia